preciofishbone/OmniaDocsG2/pages/page-types/working-with-sections-and-blocks/index.rst

 If needed, you can even go a step further and create a new section in one of the new columns.

-In Omnia 6.5 and later, a new layout for sections is available: Stepper.
-This layout is useful when organizing information in steps.
+**A tip!** The Stepper section is useful when organizing information in steps.
 It's also used with the new Forms functionality.
 See below for more information.

 Delete a section
 *****************